MrDestroyerSkid/Universal_UNC_Execution/README.md

 # How to use it?

-In order to do so you'll try and search for your executor name from the files, please paste the UNC execution into your executor in the first line, put your script in bottom of the UNC just so is it working
+In order to do so you'll try and search for your executor name from the files, please paste the UNC execution into your executor in the first line, put your script in bottom of the UNC just so is it working.
+(Note: The original executor environment functions will not be removed or either be modified.)

-There's also a fixed and working UNC Environment check at
+There's also a fixed and working UNC Environment check at https://github.com/MrDestroyerSkid/Universal_UNC_Execution/blob/main/UNCCheckEnvFixed.lua or search for UNCCheckEnvFixed in the section